Olympics-Brazil's Nuzman sentenced to 30 years in jail for Rio 2016 corruption | Sports-Games

 Gryner, former Rio de Janeiro Governor Sergio Cabral and businessman Arthur César de Menezes Soares Filho were also convicted for collaborating to bribe IOC officials.
 Gryner was sentenced to 13 years and 10 months in jail for corruption and criminal organization.
 Cabral, who has been in jail since 2016 for a series of corruption scandals, was sentenced to a further 10 years and eight months.
 He had given the judge details of the bribery conspiracy after reaching an agreement to disclose sensitive information on other cases.

-Cabral told Bretas that he, Nuzman, Soares and Gryner coordinated "to buy the votes" of the former president of the International Association of Athletics Federations, Lamine Diack, and his son, Papa Diack, and others.
+Cabral told the judge that he, Nuzman, Soares and Gryner coordinated "to buy the votes" of the former president of the International Association of Athletics Federations, Lamine Diack, and his son, Papa Diack, and others.
+The International Olympic Committee, which suspended Nuzman as an honorary member after his arrest in 2017, said its ethics commission would study the Brazilian judgment.

+"It is in the highest interest of the IOC to get this situation clarified and to get justice done," it said.
+It said it had cooperated with authorities throughout the Nuzman case in Brazil and a separate judicial case in France involving the Diacks."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)